aus-ref-clim-data-nci/acs-replica-intake/README.md

 ## Admin

-This catalogue exists on Gadi's filesystem under /g/data/hh5/public/apps/acs-intake-catalogue
+This catalogue exists on Gadi's NCI filesystem under /g/data/hh5/public/apps/acs-intake

 Use `git pull` to download changes from Github